 Expect to pay at least £350 but if you can afford to, machines from £500 to £1200 are lighter, better equipped and more enjoyable to ride.

-The Haynes Road Cycling Manual, released this month, covers every aspect of modern road cycling from choosing a bike, set-up and fitness training, through to riding techniques and bike maintenance.
+The Haynes Road Cycling Manual covers every aspect of modern road cycling from choosing a bike, set-up and fitness training, through to riding techniques and bike maintenance.

 Aimed at new and experienced road cyclists alike, the fully-illustrated manual makes a great companion for anyone looking to start a post-Christmas fitness surge, target a spring sportive, or even emulate the elite riders of the Tour de France!

-Author Luke Edwardes-Evans recommends that new riders plan to ride at least one sportive event in 2017, as it’s a fantastic way to get fit and motivate yourself in the early months.
+Author Luke Edwardes-Evans recommends that new riders plan to ride at least one sportive event this year, as it’s a fantastic way to get fit and motivate yourself in the early months.
 Here are just a few reasons why sportives are perfect for the new cyclist:

 - A great day out on scenic roads with signposting and food stops